• Richard Baines MCIEEM

 Richard Baines MCIEEM

-Richard Baines MCIEEM is an experienced ornithologist/ecologist who has been employed in Nature Conservation/Environmental Management for 28 years, 12 of which have been in ecological consultancy.
+Richard Baines PGdip MCIEEM is an experienced ornithologist/ecologist who has been employed in Nature Conservation/Environmental Management for 40 years, 20 of which have been in ecological consultancy.

 Qualifications

-Richard has been studying birds for 25 years; from recording UK migrants at Flamborough to monitoring Siberian migrants in China, he has become highly experienced in bird identification and ecology.
-His extensive survey experience includes a two-year project leading a team of ornithologists conducting low-tide wader counts over 12 square km of inter-tidal mudflats on the Humber Estuary, and, in 2008, ornithological surveys in the Boreal forests of Russia.
+Richard has been studying birds for over 40 years; from recording UK migrants at Flamborough to monitoring Siberian migrants in China, he has become highly experienced in bird identification and ecology.
+His extensive survey experience includes a five-year project leading a team of ornithologists conducting Vantage Point Surveys and Wader surveys in four industrial ports on the Humber Estuary for Associated British Ports (ABP), and Breeding Wader Surveys for the North York Moors National Park Authority (NYMNA)

 Through his previous employment Richard has gained enormous experience in project management, environmental assessment and setting up Countryside Stewardship partnerships through government grant applications.
 Since HLS/ELS started, he has completed 115 schemes in six counties.
 Richard has been instrumental in raising in excess of £300,000 for environmental projects in East Yorkshire since 2006.